bfakos/confcons/README.md

 Three small functions, `thresholds()`, `confidence()` and `consistence()`, belong to the core of the package.
-A wrapper function called `measures()` utilize these workhorse functions and calculates every measures for you along with some traditional measures, such as AUC and maxTSS.
+A wrapper function called `measures()` utilize these workhorse functions and calculates every measures for you optionally along with some traditional measures, such as AUC and maxTSS.

 Let’s say we trained a predictive distribution model and made some predictions with it, and now we want to be sure if our model is both